Mid Mountains Legal Blog

 What is a Family Provision claim?

 A family provision claim is a dispute of a deceased person’s Will, asserting that the Will-maker inadequately provided for a person for whom they had a moral obligation to make proper provision.
-They may have been left a smaller provision than expected or left out of a Will altogether.
-There are limits on who can apply, and the period during which they can make a claim.
+There are limits on who can apply, and the period during which they can apply.

 Who can make a Family Provision claim?

-Sections 57 & 59 of the Succession Act 2006 (NSW) defines who is an ‘eligible person’ for a claim.
+The Succession Act 2006 (NSW) defines who can make a claim.

-Eligible people generally include partners and children.
-Sometimes they include the deceased person’s ex‑partners, grandchildren or stepchildren depending on the nature and factual circumstances of the relationship.
+Eligible people include partners and children, and sometimes the deceased person’s ex‑partners, grandchildren or stepchildren, depending on the nature and circumstances of the relationship.

 When can I make a Family Provision claim?

 There are time limitations on making a family provision claim.
-In New South Wales, a claim must be filed within twelve months from the death of the deceased, unless the Court grants a request for an extension of time (which it seldom does).
+A claim must be filed within twelve months from the death of the deceased, unless the Court grants a request for an extension of time.

 What does the Court consider?